Cyclophosphamide (By mouth)

 - Changes in your menstrual periods

-- Hair loss, or changes in the color of your skin or nails
+- Hair loss, changes in skin or nail color

 - Sores or white patches in your mouth or throat